Arist12/arist12.github.io/_pages/about.md

 ✨ I'm currently a CS PhD student at UW-Madison.
 Before that, I got my bachelor from Shanghai Jiao Tong University, majoring in Computer Science and Technology (IEEE Honor Class).

-♍️  My research interest generally lies in LLM Efficiency.
-Currently, I'm very interested in exploring Inference Acceleration of LLMs.
+♍️ My research focus generally lies in LLM Efficiency.
+Currently, I'm interested in inference acceleration of LLMs.

 📚 Prior to UW-Madison, I conducted research on long-context LLMs under the guidance of [Prof. Pengfei Liu](http://pfliu.com/).
 Before that, I worked closely with [Prof. Junxian He](https://jxhe.github.io/) on tool learning and LLM Benchmarks.